Why do the Side-lying Release?

 How does the Side-lying Release work?

+Even a well positioned baby can have to move through a tighter pelvic floor than necessary.
+The SLR temporarily lengthens the pelvic floor muscles by releasing tension.
 Even if the pelvic floor is evenly tight, fetal rotation or descent can take longer than usual.
 The strong pelvic floor of a dancer or horseback rider may lengthen labor considerably.

 Common habits of modern life can make the pelvis tight on one side or even twist the hips.
 Simple things like driving a car, crossing our legs, sports accidents, and falls on the head or bum might all affect the pelvic floor.